-2.2.2 Participate in projects to improve the reliability, availability, and sustainability of water supplies in the Basin, which may include but are not limited to:

-- Voluntary reduction of irrigated acres (temporary or permanent) - Interbasin transfers - Conjunctive management projects such as aquifer recharge or streamflow augmentation
+- 2.2.2 Participate in projects to improve the reliability, availability, and sustainability of water supplies in the Basin, which may include but are not limited to: - Voluntary reduction of irrigated acres (temporary or permanent) - Interbasin transfers - Conjunctive management projects such as aquifer recharge or streamflow augmentation

 All four Republican River Basin NRDs participate in the Conservation Reserve Enhancement Program (CREP), which provides federal funding for the temporary removal of environmentally sensitive land from production.
-Three of the districts also have acres enrolled in the Agricultural Water Enhancement Program (AWEP).
-Summaries of acres enrolled in CREP and AWEP within each NRD can be found on pages 8, (Upper Republican NRD), page 11 (Middle Republican NRD), page 14 (Lower Republican NRD), and page 16 (Tri-Basin NRD).
+Summaries of acres enrolled in CREP within each NRD can be found on pages 8, (Upper Republican NRD), page 11 (Middle Republican NRD), page 14 (Lower Republican NRD), and page 16 (Tri-Basin NRD).